piskareviv/blog_aux_ntt_1/text/main.md

 ## Step D, radix4 butterfly

-We made computational part of our algorithm 5-10x faster, but IO can't keep up, and our algorithm gets bottlenecked by memory bandwidth for large arrays ($n \ge 2^{20}$), even though memory access pattern is linear.
+We made the computational part of our algorithm 5-10x faster, but I/O can't keep up, and our algorithm gets bottlenecked by memory bandwidth for large arrays ($n \ge 2^{20}$), even though memory access pattern is linear.
-Now we are going to milder this slowdown.
+Now we are going to reduce this slowdown.

-One of possible solutions is to perform two layers simultaneously (with radix4 butterfly), this halves the number of memory scans and reduces speed of scanning twofold (since we are now doing two times more computation per byte loaded).
+One of the possible solutions is to perform two layers simultaneously (with radix4 butterfly), this halves the number of memory scans and reduces speed of scanning twofold (since we are now doing two times more computation per byte loaded).

 We implement `butterfly_x4` by simply stacking four `butterfly_x2` onto each other.

-Since number of top layers may or may not be odd, we need to add one conditional `butterfly_x2` layer, I choose the topmost layer, because it is simplest to implement (all twiddle factors are ones).
+Since the number of top layers may or may not be odd, we need to add one conditional `butterfly_x2` layer.
+I choose the topmost layer, because it is simplest to implement (all twiddle factors are ones).

 Another benefit of radix4 butterfly is the ability to (easily) vectorize recalculation of twiddle factors.
 Now each `butterfly_x4` requires three different twiddle factors, so we can pack them to a single `u64x4` and update simultaneously (like we did in bottom layers).
-If not that, there would be almost no performance improvement (compared to radix2) for arrays fitting in L1 or L2 cache (at least on my machine).
+If not for that, there would be almost no performance improvement (compared to radix2) for arrays fitting in L1 or L2 cache (at least on my machine).